dcdpr/did-btcr2/mdbook/src/algorithms.md

 ## Transforming Genesis Document into Initial Document

 This is the process of hashing the Genesis Document and replacing the DID placeholder values with a new DID constructed from the hash.

-## Processing Sidecar Documents and SMT Proofs

-See the "Resolve" operation for details.